braidpool/braidpool/docs/_posts/2023-04-02-synchrony-in-bitcoin.md

 certain offset from participating nodes.
 This offset is set to 2 hours in bitcoin.

-## If bitcoin requires synchronised clocks, is it not using a synchronous system model?
+## If bitcoin requires synchronised clocks, does it use a synchronous communication model?

 The answer is no. Even if bitcoin requires clocks synchronised to within two hours, the protocols used do not depend on bounds on